Skip to main content

 Configure an Export Process

-An export process extracts elements of your first-party graph into a file for consumption by downstream clients of the identity graph.
-The export process relies on SQL statements using Spark SQL syntax to specify the fields you want to extract and create different views of the output for systems that have distinct requirements or use cases.
+An export process extracts elements of your first-party graph into a file for consumption by downstream clients of the identity graph, or RampIDs.
+Within an export process, you can select the fields you want to extract or write SQL statements using Spark SQL syntax to create different views of the output for systems that have distinct requirements or use cases.

 When you run a workflow:

-1. The export process extracts data from your first-party graph based on your configured SQL statements.
+1. The export process extracts data from your first-party graph based on your selected fields or configured SQL statements.

 2. Any relevant privacy suppressions are applied based on the configured consent behavior.